 This table shows the starting and ending tilt angle, the middle of the angular range, and the defocus value for each range where you have stored results.
 The lines are in order by the middle of the angular range.
 When you store a value for an angular range matching that of an existing line in the table, the existing defocus value is replaced with the new one.
 When the program starts, this table is loaded with values from an existing version of the output file.
 Below the table are three buttons that operate on the table:

 Push the Delete Row button to delete the entry for the currently selected row of the table.
 If you store results for an angular range and then want to replace them with results from a wider or narrower range, you would need to delete the row with the initial results.

-Push the Set Tilt Angles button to reset the starting and ending tilt angles to the values on the currently selected row of the table and recompute the power spectrum.
+Push the Set Tilt Angles button to reset the middle tilt angle and number of views to fit to the values implied by the currently selected row of the table and recompute the power spectrum.
 To conveniently step through a series of angular ranges, click the mouse anywhere on a row to select that row of the table.
 Then press the Set Tilt Angles button with the mouse, or using the keyboard accelerator Alt-T. Thereafter, you can type an up or down arrow key to move up or down in the table and press this button again, without moving the mouse.
 Alternatively, you can double click in the table to select a row and have its power spectrum displayed.

 Push the Save to File button to write the contents of the angles and defocus table to the output file.